zebeeb/MTD-R/Docs/TechStack rules.md

 - Document "why" not "what" in comments
 - Keep comments updated when code changes

+### 1,5 environment configuration
+Before implementing any feature that interacts with configuration files, study the file format constraints.
+JSON files must only contain literal values (strings, numbers, booleans, arrays, objects), while JavaScript expressions require JS/TS files.
+When working with environment variables or dynamic values in configuration, always use the appropriate file format (e.g., app.config.js instead of app.json for Expo).
+Document any file format conversions in project documentation.

 ## 2. React Native & React Native Web

 ### 2.1 Components